Legal and Criminological Psychology

 • Contributions must be typed in double spacing with wide margins.
 All sheets must be numbered.

 • Manuscripts should be preceded by a title page which includes a full list of authors and their affiliations, as well as the corresponding author's contact details.
-A template can be downloaded from here.
+You may like to use this template.
+When entering the author names into Editorial Manager, the corresponding author will be asked to provide a CRediT contributor role to classify the role that each author played in creating the manuscript.
+Please see the Project CRediT website for a list of roles.

 • All papers must include a structured abstract of up to 250 words with the following headings: Purpose, Methods, Results, Conclusions.